 Ability to zoom in on small areas on a single tooth or group of teeth.

 Using 3-D imaging has been an overall improvement in several areas for dentistry, but some areas utilize the technology more than others.

 Cosmetic/Restorative Work – This type of work includes crowns, veneers, inlays and onlays, bone grafts, root canals, and implants.
 3-D technology can help this process by helping to prepare the patient and care provider for more advanced treatments.
-The dentist has the better ability to plan for procedures with advanced knowledge of any difficulties that they may encounter.
+The dentist has a better ability to plan for procedures with advanced knowledge of any difficulties that they may encounter.

 Orthodontic – 3-D imaging creates an overall image that helps to address concerns in advance of treatment and can monitor overall progress.

 Implants – This imaging is so accurate that it can help determine the correct location for the placement of dental implants as well as reduce the number of fittings to a single appointment.

 The benefits of 3-D imaging are quickly becoming apparent to dental offices everywhere.
 Many dentists can see the advantages of purchasing the machinery and are making sure that their patients have the highest level of care.
 If you are looking for the best imaging and care, ask your dentist today if they have the capabilities for 3-D imaging.
 If they don’t, ask them if they expect to be gaining that ability in the future and discuss the benefits for your care.

 3-D imaging allows you and your dentist to see your dental health in a way that you never thought possible.
 This approach enables your dentist to view your teeth and skull and to be able to identify any